pedestal/samples/cors/README.md

 page with embedded javascript is served from http://localhost:8080/js, and it consumes an SSE EventSource found at http://localhost:8081/.

 1. Start two instances on different ports: `lein run 8080` and `lein run 8081`
+1. Open the Javascript console, as all output from the sample will be displayed there.
 1. Visit [localhost:8080/js](http://localhost:8080/js) to load the
    event consumer, and watch the JavaScript console.
 The inline JavaScript returned will attempt to access a service on port 8081, a different origin.
 If allowed,